pqvst/cafeandcowork/data/taiwan/woo-life-with-coffee.md

 The coffee and desserts are excellent, good Wifi, and a few sockets (that's the lucky seat :))

-"An outsider will probably know that Kinmen is also known as *Woo island (浯島)* and while staying on this small island, they once drank an unforgettable coffee." - Woo Life
+"An outsider will probably know that Kinmen is also known as *Woo Island (浯島)* and while staying on this small island, they once drank an unforgettable coffee." - Woo Life

 This is indeed the case.